Stunt Driving Charge in Ontario: Penalties, Process & Defence Options

 If you want the full defence process, see our separate article on how to fight stunt driving in Ontario.

-Do You Need a Stunt Driving Lawyer in Ontario?
+Do You Need a Stunt Driving Lawyer or Licensed Paralegal?

-When the charge may affect your licence, insurance, employment, or driving record, having the case reviewed early can make a difference.
+When the charge may affect your licence, job, insurance, or driving record, getting the case reviewed early can help you understand your options before making a decision.

 Call X-COPS today for a free consultation about your stunt driving charge.